joacimmelin/sklaffkom-1.32/README.md

 This version, 1.32, is the last version released by the team behind Sklaffkom- It has later been patched to compile on the 32-bit x86 versions of FreeBSD 12 and OpenBSD 6.
 Complete instructions on how to compile and install Sklaffkom can be found [here](https://github.com/joacimmelin/sklaffkom-1.32/wiki/Install-Instructions).

-Sklaffkom was updated in June 2025 to run on modern 64-bit OSes by Joacim Melin, Fredrik Björeman and Marcus Sundberg.
+Sklaffkom was updated in June 2025 to run on modern 64-bit OSes by Joakim Melin, Fredrik Björeman and Marcus Sundberg.
 As of 2025-06-09 it has been verified to run with at least basic functionality on AlmaLinux 9 x86_64 (for now need to remove -Werror to compile on Linux) and MacOS 15.5 x86_64.

 Since the ancient nlist() hack to find command functions has now been replaced with plain ISO C it should be able to run on almost any modern *nix-like OS (both 32- and 64-bit) with only minor modifications.

 Sklaffkom is dedicated to the memory of Staffan Bergström, a BBS-user who died much too young.